Skip To Content

 - Too many new accounts will lower the average account age, and can appear risky.

-- The most important thing that can be done to improve a Credit Score is to consistently pay bills on time.
+- The most important thing that can be done to improve your Credit Score is to consistently pay bills on time.

 - If there are missed payments, get current and stay current